Grazhdanskaya Oborona: Musical style

+In the mid-1990s, Grazhdanskaya Oborona released two albums that adopted shoegaze and psychedelic rock styles, particularly the use of multiple guitar ensembles to create a "wall of sound."
+Due to Letov's association with the National Bolshevik Party, the lyrics recall people of early Soviet utopian literary, such as that of Mayakovsky, as well as existentialist revolutionary resistance and optimism.
+Overall, the music is more brighter and more positive, even with anthemic characteristics.

+In the 2000s, Grazhdanskaya Oborona's music became more brighter, incorporating shoegaze and psychedelic rock elements, some of them even can be classified as art rock (for example, Zvezdopad).

 Letov was a big fan of 60s garage and psychedelic rock and named Love as his favourite band, along with The Seeds, The Monks and others.
 Other favourites included Butthole Surfers, The Residents, Sonic Youth, CBGB artists such as Ramones and Television, and Psychic TV.
 In the February 2007 web interview he said that in the late 80's he "listened only to noise and industrial – such bands as Einstürzende Neubauten, Test Dept., Throbbing Gristle, SPK, Young Gods", adding: "Now I still like and 'respect' such music and listen to it from time to time, but not that often".
 When asked about "newer" bands he liked, he named Japanese psychedelic bands Acid Mothers Temple, Mainliner and Green Milk from the Planet Orange, the Swiss feminist cabaret ensemble Les Reines prochaines, the Argentinian experimental band Reynols and the neo-garage band the Marshmallow Overcoat.
 He referred to Mark E. Smith (of The Fall), Bob Dylan, Arthur Lee and Patti Smith as his favourite rock lyricists.